dashnetics/documentation/docs/manuals/beginner/terminology.md

 ## URI
-Stands for Uniform Resource Identifier, when setting up Pages it has the same function as a URL (Uniform Resource Locator), it is the link to your webpage eg. a Page with URI Test will be accessed by https://yoursite.cx.4d.net.au/Test
+Stands for Uniform Resource Identifier, when setting up Pages it has the same function as a URL (Uniform Resource Locator), it is the link to your webpage eg. a Page on site "demo" with URI "Home" will be accessed by https://demo.dashnetics.com.au/Home

 <details id='URI'>